 5. Social Justice:

 Lastly, something as simple as going local is great on a social scale.
 As more money is invested back into a community through local coworking, more jobs become available to the lower socioeconomic individuals in the area.
+Alkaloid collects clothing for local shelter Our House and various items for Happy Tabby.
 The community essentially fixes itself – by investing in itself.
 Adding new individuals to the local workforce provides more partners, innovators, and consumers for the current members of the coworking space.
 How cool!

 Alkaloid Networks On Localism